gh-cli-for-education/gh-education/docs/src/temas/tree-transformations/putout.md

 ## Plugin Types: Includer

-The Putout plugin system is quite simple, and very similar to the eslint plugins , as well as the babel plugins.
+The Putout plugin system is simple, and very similar to the eslint plugins , as well as the babel plugins.

-True, instead of one function, the Putout plugin should export 3.
+Instead of one function, the Putout plugin should export 3.

 It should be a module exporting two functions: